-The affidavit submitted by the landlord shows that the tenant was served with the notice of this hearing on the 25 May 2020 by serving the original documents to the tenant by Register Mail ([REDACTED]) to the rented premises.
+The affidavit submitted by the landlord shows that the tenant was served with the notice of this hearing on the 07 March 2021 by serving the original documents to the tenant by Register Mail [REDACTED] to the rented premises.

-The tenant has had 13 days to provide a response.
+The tenant has had 42 days to provide a response.

 A phone call was made to the number on file for the tenant [REDACTED] and the number was not in service.
-A phone call was also placed to [REDACTED] and there was no answer.